mvrzan/salesforce-data-cloud-ecommerce/README.md

 Throughout the application, the various event tracking functions are used that send the tracking data to your [Data Cloud tenant specific endpoint](https://help.salesforce.com/s/articleView?id=sf.c360_a_tenant_specific_endpoint.htm&type=5).

 **NOTE**: This application does not use [Salesforce sitemap](https://developer.salesforce.com/docs/atlas.en-us.c360a_api.meta/c360a_api/c360a_api_sitemap.htm).
-Instead, all events are manually tracked in the react application itself.
+Instead, all events are tracked in the react application itself.

 ## E-Commerce Application Demo